 Disadvantages Of Pavement Marking

-1. The Requirement of Initial Capital is high.
+1. The Requirement for Initial Capital is high.

 2. Pavement markings are not suitable for old or poor roads.